top of page

 Let's see what kind of accessories the figure comes with.

-Batman comes with left and right closed fists, left and right relaxed hands, left and right holding hands, 2 bat-a-rangs, wings, a figure stand and a trading card.
+Superman comes with left and right closed fists, left and right relaxed hands, left and right holding hands, 2 bat-a-rangs, wings, a figure stand, and a trading card.

 ARTICULATION: